src-its/ca-web/content/git_ssh-setup.md

     ssh-keygen -t rsa -b 4096

-Be sure to put your email in to replace the example one.

 You'll be prompted to select a location to save the file.
 Either change it to your preferred location, or accept the default  by pressing `Enter`.

     Enter a file in which to save the key(/Users/you/.ssh/id_rsa): [Press enter]

 #### Adding your SSH key to GitHub

 To add your SSH key to GitHub, first navigate to your `.ssh` folder.
-If you generated your keys with `ssh-keygen -t rsa -b 4096`, the you should have to files (comprising your key pair) in your `.ssh` folder:
+If you generated your keys with `ssh-keygen -t rsa -b 4096`, then you should have two files (comprising your key pair) in your `.ssh` folder:

 * `id_rsa`
 * `id_rsa.pub`

-Go to Settings.
+Go to `Settings`.

-In the user settings sidebar, click SSH keys.
+In the user settings sidebar, click `SSH keys`.

-Click Add SSH key.
+Click `Add SSH key`.

 In the Title field, add a title that describes the key.

-Paste your key into the "Key" field.
+Paste your key into the `Key` field.

-Click Add key.
+Click `Add key`.

 Confirm the action by entering your GitHub password.

 #### Configuring your Local Machine
 <a name="add-key-to-agent"></a>
 ##### Adding your SSH key to the SSH Agent